angusedwards64/Arc2.0/README.md

 ## Getting Started:
-To run the application start by heading into the server folder, running '$npm i', followed by '$nodemon index.js'.
+To run the application you will need mongo installed on your computer and running, as well as expo.
+Once you have these, head into the server folder, running '$npm i', followed by '$nodemon index.js'.
-You will also need to have expo installed, and once you have this you can head into the main folder, and in a new terminal window, run '$expo start'.
+In a new terminal, head into the main folder, and in a new terminal window, run '$expo start'.
 It will then provide you the option to select your desired ios or android system.
 If you have expo go on your phone you can also scan the QR code and use the app there.
 (If you have a mac you will need XCode in order to run the iPhone simulator).
 I have moved the application over to a fresh repo entirely (with the previous application now listed as private, but can be made public on request) due to an issue that was causing the front-end to nest within an unreachable subfolder on github.
 Hence the lack of previous commits.